gfolego/vangogh/README.md

 python src/crawler/crawl2csv.py --url "$url" --csv res/db/"$url"
 ```

 Parse and clean up collected metadata.
 The default value for minimum density is 196.3, but we set a different value here just as an example.
-Also, at this point, it is possible to provide multiple files at once, even with duplicated entries.
+Also, at this point, it is possible to provide multiple files at once, even with duplicated entries (as shown).
+Note: the density ratio filter has been applied manually.
 ```bash
 Rscript src/crawler/tidy_dataset.R --density 95 --output res/db/db.csv res/db/"$url" res/db/"$url"
 ```